NorESMhub/NorESM/doc/faq/postp_plotting_faq.rst

 Very large ocean cell thickness in NorESM2
 -----
-The ocean layer thikness **dz** variable may not be very meaningful for NorESM.
+The ocean layer thickness **dz** variable may not be very meaningful for NorESM.
 The ocean model component BLOM is an isopycnic-coordinated model and hence the model layer thickness is changing from each integration step.
 Therefore, it is possible that the layer thickness will exceed 3km to 4km under certain circumstances.
 For example, this occurs sometimes in polar waters under deep convection where the ocean column is not stratified.
 And also at some coastal regions (where the water may not be well-represented by 'isopycnic' movement).
 So in short, **dz** reflects how the model represents the water masses (faithfully or not).

 Weights and area information for the ocean component BLOM
 --------